apache/storm/documentation/Windowing.md

+---
-# Windowing support in core storm
+title: Windowing Support in Core Storm
+layout: documentation
+documentation: true
+---

 Storm core has support for processing a group of tuples that falls within a window.
 Windows are specified with the following two parameters,